andypicke/Journalists-Under-Fire/README.md

 # Journalists-Under-Fire
-An analysis of threats to journalists and press freedom.
+An analysis of global threats to journalists and press freedom.

 **IN PROGRESS**

 # Overview

-A free press is a vital component of democracy.
+A free press and access to timely, factual information is a vital component of any democracy.
+I decided to analyze global data on journalist deaths and imprisonment with the goal of identifying patterns and trends in threats to journalists and the free press.
 Some of the questions I had in mind when conducting the analysis included:
 - Are there any trends over time?
 Has being a journalist become more or less dangerous?
-- Spatial trends; which countries are the most dangerous for journalists?
+- Spatial trends: which countries are the most dangerous for journalists?
 - What types of issues are most dangerous to cover?
 - What specific jobs are the most dangerous?
 - What are the most common sources of attacks on journalists?